maggie537/my-tech-site/content/_index.md

 <section id="about" style="text-align: center; padding: 60px 20px;">
 <p>Precision technology support for Santa Barbara and Montecito.
 Expert computer and printer repair solutions designed to extend the lifespan of your equipment and keep your essential operations running without interruption.

-For those who value sustainability, I offer a professional alternative to the cycle of constant replacement.
-I provide the technical care necessary to restore efficiency to your existing devices, ensuring they continue to serve your needs reliably and cost-effectively.</p>
+I provide the technical care to preserve the integrity of your essential systems, ensuring your digital estate operates with absolute fluidity, discretion, and peak performance.</p>
 <a href="#services-page" class="btn">Upgrade Your Device</a>
 </section>